Introduction

 The algorithm has the ability to distinguish between nodes and/or relationships of different types.

-The algorithm supports configuration to set node and/or relationship properties to use as weights.
-These values can represent cost, time, capacity or some other domain-specific properties, specified via the nodeWeightProperty, nodeProperties and relationshipWeightProperty configuration parameters.
-The algorithm will by default consider each node and/or relationship as equally important.
+The algorithm supports configuration to set relationship properties to use as weights.
+These values can represent cost, time, capacity or some other domain-specific properties, specified via the relationshipWeightProperty configuration parameter.
+The algorithm will by default consider each relationship as equally important.

 In order to run the algorithms as efficiently as possible, GDS uses a specialized graph format to represent the graph data.
 It is therefore necessary to load the graph data from the Neo4j database into an in memory graph catalog.
 The amount of data loaded can be controlled by so called graph projections, which also allow, for example, filtering on node labels and relationship types, among other options.